Brunnian exotic surface links in the 4-ball: Links of other Brunnian types

 Now proceed by induction, assuming

 for some $s>1$ (up to smooth isotopy).
 In Figure~\ref{fig:nkbrunnian3} (right), we depict the ball neighborhood $B_s$ of $\Sigma_s$.
-The ball $B_s$ meets bands in $\Sigma'$ attached to $\Sigma_s$ trivially, with all bands extending from $\Sigma_s$ toward the right.
-Note that some components of $\Sigma_s$ may not meet any bands -- in the construction of $\Sigma$, this means that such a component is the last of its color.
+The ball $B_s$ meets bands in $\Sigma'$ trivially attached to $\Sigma_s$, with all bands extending from $\Sigma_s$ toward the right.
+Note that some components of $\Sigma_s$ may not have any bands extending to the right -- in the construction of $\Sigma$, this means that such a component is the last of its color.
 The surface $\S'\cap B_s$ is obtained from $\S_s\cup$(bands extending to the right$)$ by deleting at least one component (and any attached bands).
-Then in $B_s$ we may isotope $B_s\cap \Sigma'$ rel.\ $(\partial \overline{B}_s)\cap\mathring{B}^4$ to obtain trivial disks as indicated in Figure~\ref{fig:nkbrunnian3}.
+Then in $B_s$, we may isotope $B_s\cap \Sigma'$ rel.\ $(\partial \overline{B}_s)\cap\mathring{B}^4$ to obtain trivial disks as indicated in Figure~\ref{fig:nkbrunnian3}.
 Note that some disks might be split in the interior of $B_s$.
-We conclude
+We conclude that

 Inductively, we obtain

 since $\Sigma_{n_k}$ is Brunnian and includes at least one color in $\mathcal{C}_r$.
 This completes the proof of the claim.